VainF/Thinkless/README.md

 ### 3. Reproducibility
 > [!TIP]
 > We found that this implementation achieves higher accuracy on short responses and favors conciseness.
-If this happens, consider increasing correct_think_reward (e.g., from 0.5 to 0.8) and resuming training from your latest checkpoint.
+If this happens, consider increasing correct_think_reward (e.g., from 0.5 to 0.7 or 0.8) and resuming training from your latest checkpoint.

 The RL script is able to reproduce the U-shape learning curve.
 <div align="left">